carlosdavid8/UnoSChallenge/README.md

 Solution

-*src\us\util\LoadUtil - this Class with the method loadInfoFromFile allow to load the coordenates of the mines from a file
+*src\us\util\LoadUtil - this Class with the method loadInfoFromFile allow to load the coordenates of the mines from a file.

-*src\us\model\MineSeeker - main class of the solution, you need to create an instance of this class in following way
+*src\us\model\MineSeeker - main class of the solution, you need to create an instance of this class in following way.

     ArrayList<Integer> myList = new ArrayList<Integer>();
 		// loading the information from file